maxhbr/LDBcollector/md/libtiff.md

     	YOU MUST Provide License text In Documentation YOU MUST NOT Promote

+(source: OSADL License Checklist)

 Text
 ----

     Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is hereby granted without fee, provided that (i) the above copyright notices and this permission notice appear in all copies of the software and related documentation, and (ii) the names of Sam Leffler and Silicon Graphics may not be used in any advertising or